liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 #### LDAP Options Not Available in the GUI [](id=ldap-options-not-available-in-the-gui-liferay-portal-6-2-user-guide-16-en)

-Although most of the LDAP configuration can be done from the control panel, there are several configuration parameters that are only available by editing `portal-ext.properties`.
+Although most of the LDAP configuration can be done from the Control Panel, there are several configuration parameters that are only available by editing `portal-ext.properties`.
 These options will be available in the GUI in future versions of Liferay Portal but for now they can only be configured by editing